 Nahziah Carter led five in double figures as Bishop Kearney cruised past the McQuaid Jesuits Knights, 94-64 in non-league action at Ed Nietopski Gymnasium Tuesday night.

-Carter netted eight in a second quarter when the Kings outscored McQuaid 28-13.
+Carter netted eight of his 24 points in a second quarter when the Kings outscored McQuaid 28-13.

 “It was a really good shooting night for us,” Carter said.
 “Everybody played hard for senior night.
 We had our confidence.
 Our fans were into the game.
 We just went out there after that first quarter like we owned the world, basically.”

 Carter combined with fellow senior Sheldon Adams to stagger the Knights with treys on three straight possessions late in the second stanza to turn an eight-point edge into a 17-point bulge.

 “We shared the basketball and the kids fed off the energy of the crowd,” Bishop Kearney coach Kevin Goode, Sr. said.
 “Once shots start going in, they come in bunches.
 That’s what happened.”

 The Kings connected six times from long range in the quarter and 10 for the first half.

 “We were just hot.
 Tyke’r (Harley) was able to spark it,” Adams said of his teammate who drilled a three on the game’s opening possession.
 “We were just able to get it going.”